-In February 2016, management approved a plan to market and sell TDM, a 625-MW natural gas-fired power plant located in Mexicali, Baja California, Mexico.
+In February 2016, the management of the Company approved a plan to market and sell TDM, a 625-MW natural gas-fired power plant located in Mexicali, Baja California, Mexico.
 As a result, the Company classified TDM as held for sale, stopped depreciating its fixed assets, and since then, accounted it at the lower of its carrying value and fair value less costs to sell.

-On June 1, 2018, management terminated its sales process for TDM due to evolving strategic considerations for projects under development at the Company.
-As a result, the assets and liabilities that were previously classified as held for sell were reclassified as held and used, and the depreciation of its fixed assets were resumed.
+On June 1, 2018, the management of the Company terminated its sales process for TDM due to evolving strategic considerations for projects under development at the Company.
+As a result, the assets and liabilities that were previously classified as held for sale were reclassified as held and used, and the depreciation of its fixed assets were resumed.